GalvanizeDataScience/zipfian-distribution/README.md

 Read [Vagrant](http://docs.vagrantup.com/v2/getting-started/index.html) docs for a more advanced treatment of customizing the box.

+This is a product of [Zipfian Academy](http://zipfianacademy.com).
+If this is the kind of stuff that excites you, we are always looking for passionate people to be [instructors](http://zipfianacademy.com/getinvolved/), to give guest [lectures](http://zipfianacademy.com/getinvolved/) or work with us on [projects](http://zipfianacademy.com/getinvolved/).
+If you would like to learn about data science in a faced paced environment with other awesome students, I encourage you to [apply](http://zipfiancollective.wufoo.com/forms/m7x3z9/) to our 12-week immersive program.

+If you would just like to stay up to date with things, we do participate in Twitter [@zipfianacademy](http://twitter.com/zipfianacademy) and [the Facebook](http://facebook.com/zipfianacademy).

 __NOTE: Python 2.7 is the default version for this distribution__

 <a name="quickstart"></a>